UQCollege/concerto-amark/ansible/README.md

 - Install Ansible and Boto3, `pip install ansible boto3`
 - Valid AWS credential
 - Create a correct all.yml from all.example
+(**Note**)
+- The Bastion IP often changes when restart it.
+- Verify inventory.yaml

 ## From Local to AwS